How Many Times in US History Has the Government Shutdown Over the Budget?

 Oct.
 4 1984: Congress failed to pass a stopgap money bill, when a new budget was not passed for the new fiscal year.
 On October 4th500,000 civil servants out of the 2.9 million civil servants where sent home from their jobs; leading to a partial shutdown.
 An emergency spending bill passed, which Reagan signed, and normal government operations continued the next morning.
 Both times the shutdowns were limited in their implications and impacts.

 Nov 11, 1985: In Reagan’s second term the government again faced a shutdown.
-Congress could not agree over a budget agreement, and the need to extend the federal borrowing limit, beyond the limit which was 1,823 trillion, which contradicted plans to balance the budget by 1991.
+Congress could not agree on a budget agreement, and the need to extend the federal borrowing limit, beyond the limit which was 1,823 trillion, which contradicted plans to balance the budget by 1991.

 Oct.
 17, 1986: The Democratic Congress and the Presidency’s inability to agree on a new fiscal budget led to another half day furlough.
 Congress had also failed to come to an agreement and pass a spending bill.
 At Midday 500,000 non-essential federal employees were forced home.
 An emergency spending bill passed, returning employees the next day to work.